arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 }
 ```

 The `ip(192, 168, 1, 1)` represents the IP address of the Modbus TCP Client Opta™.
-The Internet Protocol properties can be adjusted as required, but ensuring the `subnet` matches your computer's is crucial.
+These properties can be adjusted as needed, but ensure the `subnet` matches your network configuration.

 The client Opta™ employs status LEDs and relays in this tutorial's example.
 The status LEDs can be defined with variables of your choice.
 For this example, it could use `LED1` to `LED4` designations for corresponding status LEDs.

-For instance, to use the `relay_1` and `LED1` variables for the first relay and status LED respectively, these variables must be defined under the 'Local IO Mapping' tab within 'Relay Outputs' and 'LED Outputs'.
-If omitted, program compilation will produce an error due to unrecognized designations.

-The following image shows how it should look within the PLC IDE interface:
+The client Opta™ uses status LEDs and relays in this example.
+Define variables for LEDs (`LED1` to `LED4`) and relays (`relay_1` to `relay_4`) under the Local IO Mapping tab:

+- Assign LEDs under the `LED Outputs` section.
+- Assign relays under the `Relay Outputs` section.

+If skipped, compilation errors will happen due to missing variable definitions.
+The setup should appear as follows:

 ![Arduino PLC IDE - Opta™ Client Status LED Table](assets/opta_plcide_client_ledSet.svg)

-The relays also require designations to be able to call later in the main PLC code.
 A table with designated variable names for relays is shown below:

 ![Arduino PLC IDE - Opta™ Client Relay Table](assets/opta_plcide_client_relaySet.svg)

 The main program below will be used to fetch counter data, control status LEDs, and manage corresponding relays.
-A successful Modbus TCP communication will process previous tasks accordingly.

 ```arduino
 counter := counter_rec;